Treats hot flashes and other symptoms of menopause or low estrogen.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

-- Ask your doctor before you use any other products or medicines in your vagina.
-You might need to remove the ring when you use other vaginal products.
+- Ask your doctor before you use other products or medicines in your vagina.
+You may need to remove the ring first.

 Warnings While Using This Medicine: